Game-Corner/GC-System-v0.0.4/README.md

 *For the begineer...*

-* What is a Discord Bot?
-* How do bots help the Discord Community?
+* What is a Discord Bot and how do they help the Community?

 ---